stemple87/github_search/README.md

 ## Known Bugs

-_Only lists up to 30 repositories.
-List of repositories is not replaced when a second person is searched._
+_List of repositories is not replaced when a second person is searched._

 ## Technologies Used